 In A Nutshell . . .

 A former Hong Kong Government Chemist and head of Hong Kong’s Forensic Science Laboratory, I have over thirty years’ experience in scientific crime investigation.
 On retirement to Tuscany, I fulfilled a life-long ambition by studying art restoration.
-My wife Gail and I now share our time mainly between Italy, Thailand and England, all wonderful places to indulge our joint passion for writing.
+My wife Gail and I now share our time mainly between Italy and Thailand, both of them wonderful places to indulge our joint passion for writing.

 Bigger Nutshell . . .